Heihachi Mishima: Conception and creation

-After Tekken 6, Heihachi's voice actor Daisuke Gōri passed away.
-In order to include the character once again in the spin-off Tekken Tag Tournament 2, Namco hired a new voice actor who would fit into the character.
+After Tekken 6, Heihachi's voice actor Daisuke Gōri died.
+In order to include the Heihachi once again in the spin-off Tekken Tag Tournament 2, Namco hired a new voice actor who would fit well for Heihachi.
 As for in this game, Heihachi took a potion to make himself look younger.
 The voice selected was Unshō Ishizuka.
 Tekken 7's story mode was supposed to conclude the long struggle between Kazuya and Heihachi.
 However, Namco made the story so that newcomers to the franchise would understand it more easily.
 In further teasers of the game, Harada stated that in Tekken 7 Kazuya or Heihachi would die in their final fight.
 In 2016, Harada commented he had his own family.
 As a result, he compared it with the violent characters from Tekken who are constantly fighting each other: Heihachi, Jin, and Kazuya.
 He viewed this type of family as "too hard" in comparison.
 When asked about the final fight between both Kazuya and Heihachi, Harada called it "a major milestone in the storyline", as he was surprised by how extended the rivalry between these two characters has become due to the franchise's current popularity, and thus felt it was necessary to end this in a mortal fight.

 In Tekken 5, his movesets were viewed as one of the strongest from the cast but GameSpy commented that he lacked a weakness, as well as quicker attacks.
 In preparations for Tekken 7, Harada commented that he would often try Devil Jin if he was an "intermediate player", comparing his skills with Heihachi's.
 For Capcom's crossover game Street Fighter X Tekken, the official guide noted how Heihachi's multiple combos could inflict a large amount of damage on the opponents.